 About Evan Sass

-Evan got his start in the hobby game industry in 1995, as a co-founder of Rubicon Games.
-Among other games, he has worked on Cranium, Cranium Hullabaloo, and the Pokémon trading card game.
+Evan (he/him) got his start in tabletop games in 1995, as a co-founder of Rubicon Games.
+Among other tabletop games, he worked on Cranium, Cranium Hullabaloo, and the Pokémon trading card game.
 RPGs he has edited for include Everway, Ork!
-The Roleplaying Game, Spaceship Zero, Warhammer Fantasy 2e, the d20 System, A Song of Ice and Fire, Mutants & Masterminds, Dragon Age, Fantasy AGE, Pathfinder, and Critical Role (5e).
+The Roleplaying Game, Spaceship Zero, Warhammer Fantasy second edition, the d20 System, A Song of Ice and Fire, Mutants & Masterminds, Dragon Age, Fantasy AGE, Modern AGE, Blue Rose, Pathfinder, Critical Role (5e), and The Expanse RPG.
 He has been managing our web sites since about 2002.
-He co-designed Walk the Plank, our card game of piratical trick taking.
+He co-designed Walk the Plank, our card game of piratical trick taking, currently available in print-on-demand format via DriveThruCards.com.

 Entries by Evan Sass